pkivolowitz/CSC1100-J-2020/programs/madlibs.md

 Or choose a template of your own such as:

-*subject adverb verb a adverb noun*
+*subject adverb1 verb a adverb2 noun*

 John unexpectedly dropped a red orange.